kallaballa/Poppy/README.md

 Options:
   -g [ --gui ]                        Show analysis windows.
+  -e [ --face ]                       Enable face detection mode.
+Use if your
+                                      source material consists of faces only.
+  -r [ --radial ]                     Use a radial mask to emphasize features
+                                      in the center.
   -a [ --autoalign ]                  Try to automatically align (rotate and
                                       translate) the source material to match.
   -d [ --denoise ]                    Denoise images before morphing.